WRITTEN BY: GEORGE LUJACK

 When speaking of the most dangerous countries on earth for Christians to practice their faith, the United States is not typically mentioned.
 Christians are free to worship in America, but only under America’s terms and conditions.
 The freedom to express (Christian) faith in the United States has been increasingly infringed upon during the past century.
 If a particular aspect of one’s Christian faith openly opposes and challenges any part of the American elitist secular establishment, then the U.S government, with its unlimited resources, can come down hard against any individual or group whose pronounced Christian beliefs threaten the nation’s secular ideology.
 Such is the case of Dr. Kent Hovind.

-Hovind’s ministry earned a decent amount of money for him to be able to support himself, his family and his ministry.
-Yet comparatively speaking, to other well-known American televangelists, he made a pittance.
-Furthermore, Hovind claims to have taken a vow of poverty, and the money that he earns from his ministry was used solely for the chief purpose to further the work of his ministry and was not used for personal gain or accumulation of wealth.
+Hovind’s ministry earned a decent amount of money for him to be able to support himself, his family, and his ministry.
+Yet comparatively speaking to other well-known American televangelists, he made a pittance.
+Furthermore, Hovind claims to have taken a vow of poverty.
+The money that he earns from his ministry was used solely for the chief purpose to further the work of his ministry and was not used for personal gain or accumulation of wealth.

 In July 2006, Hovind was arrested and later convicted of 58 felony counts of tax related charges.
 The charges brought against Hovind, and his defense against these charges, are summed up, in layman’s terms, as such:

 1. Twelve counts of willful failure to withhold federal income taxes and FICA taxes from his employee’s wages.

 Hovind’s defense: He is a tax-exempt minister, not an employer of a business.
 Those who worked for him were either private contractors or were those assisting with his ministry.
 They were not his employees, but were either private businesses that he hired as a customer or co-workers for his ministry that were compensated accordingly.